owid/owid-grapher/README.md

 ## Database setup

 The database schema can be imported from `database/db.sql`.
-For example, if your database is called `forge`:
+For example, if your database is called `grapher`:

-`mysql -u root -p -D forge  < database/db.sql`
+`mysql -u root -p -D grapher < database/db.sql`

 Now copy `.env.example` to `.env` and fill in lines 5-8 with your database details.